 What types of retirement plans require minimum distributions?

 The RMD rules apply to your Traditional IRA and IRA-based plans such as the SEPs, SARSEPs, and SIMPLE IRAs.
 The RMD rules also apply to all employer sponsored retirement plans, including profit-sharing plans, Traditional and Roth 401(k) plans, 403(b) plans, and 457(b) plans as well.

-Per the SECURE Act of 2020, you must take your first required minimum distribution for the year in which you turn age 70½.
-However, the first payment can be delayed until April 1 of the year following the year in which you turn 70½.
-For all subsequent years, including the year in which you were paid the first RMD by April 1, you must take the RMD by December 31 of the year.
+Per the SECURE Act of 2020, you must take your first required minimum distribution for the year in which you turn 72 years old.
+However, the first distribution can be delayed until April 1 in the year following the year in which you turn 72.
+The deadline for all subsequent years is December 31st of the same calendar year.

 How is the amount of the required minimum distribution calculated?

 If you have more than one account, an RMD is calculated for each individual retirement account.
-The calculation is done by dividing the prior December 31 balance of that IRA or retirement plan account by a life expectancy factor that IRS publishes in Tables in Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs).
+The calculation is done by dividing the previous year’s balance by a life expectancy factor that the IRS publishes in Tables in Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs).
 Choose the life expectancy table to use based on your situation.

 - Joint and Last Survivor Table - use this if the sole beneficiary of the account is your spouse and your spouse is more than 10 years younger than you